shraw06/The-Code-Mixed-Pedagogical-Flow-Extractor/README.md

 ### 1. Transcription-First, Not Translation-First

-**The most critical architectural decision.** A naïve approach uses OpenAI Whisper in `translate` mode, which directly translates code-mixed speech into English — **destroying the original code-mixed phrasing entirely**.
+**The most critical architectural decision.** Initially the approach used OpenAI Whisper in `translate` mode, which directly translates code-mixed speech into English - **destroying the original code-mixed phrasing entirely**.
 This loses:
 - The ability to analyse *which language* each concept was taught in
-- Code-switching patterns (when does the teacher switch languages?)
 - Colloquial Indic terms and analogies used to explain technical concepts
 - The matrix/embedded language structure

-Our pipeline uses Gemini's multimodal capabilities to **transcribe first** — preserving the verbatim code-mixed speech — then provides a parallel English translation per segment.
+Our pipeline uses Gemini's multimodal capabilities to **transcribe first** - preserving the verbatim code-mixed speech - then provides a parallel English translation per segment.
 Every segment carries:

 ```json
 {